 ABILENE ISD AT A GLANCE

 Abilene ISD has two traditional high schools, a STEM academy high school, an alternative high school for at-risk students and a medical magnet program.
-AISD has four middle schools, 14 elementary schools and one alternative placement campus.
+AISD is home to four middle schools, 14 elementary schools, one alternative placement campus and one adult education center.

 Approximately 16,900 students are enrolled in Abilene ISD.